a Jewish presence in the City of St. Louis

 Sukkot, Hebrew for "booths" or "huts," refers to the week-long Jewish festival of giving thanks for the fall harvest and commemorates the 40 years of Jewish wandering in the desert after Sinai.

 Each year at CRC, we erect and decorate a large wooden sukkah in front of our entrance.
 During Sukkot, we hold a variety of events where we eat and wave the lulav and etrog.

 Men's Sukkot Dinner

 Come join us for a festive meal celebrating the season of Sukkot.
-We will meet in our wonderful CRC sukkah, learn and study with Rabbi Randy, and share good times and a delicious potluck dinner.
-Please bring a main dish to share and wine or non-alcoholic beverage of your choice.
-Spread the word!
-RSVP to Michael DiPlacido at email@example.com.
+We will meet in our wonderful CRC sukkah, learn and study, and share good times with a delicious potluck dinner.
+Please bring a main dish to share and a non-alcoholic drink of your choice.

 In This Section